bruvellu/terebratalia-wnts/wnt.md

 *wnt5* regulates tissue elongation by controlling convergent extension in other animals [see refs in @Loh2016].
 These morphogenetic changes might depend upon the activation of the cell polarity cascade (noncanonical Wnt pathway).
-Because the presence of *fz4* causes the activation of the *beta-catenin* cascade (canonical Wnt pathway) [@refs], the cascade signaling in the mantle lobe of *T. transversa* might be mediated by *fz1/2/7*.
+Because the presence of *fz4* causes the activation of the *β-catenin* cascade (canonical Wnt pathway) [@refs], the cascade signaling in the mantle lobe of *T. transversa* might be mediated by *fz1/2/7*.
 Therefore, the fact that *wnt5* expression correlates with the growing/elongating mantle lobe, and is expressed